Bitcoin design principles

 - Put all education up front and expect people to read and remember it

 Bitcoin is an open-source protocol, operating in a decentralized manner.
 This has led to a number of standards being developed to ensure compatibility between products.
-It should be easy to switch and move your Bitcoin wallet to a different application, should you wish.
+It should be easy to switch and move your bitcoin wallet to a different application, should you wish.
 Ensuring that your product supports as many of these standards as possible is best practice and builds trust.
 More on wallet interoperability.

-- Support import and export of wallets
+- Support import and export of wallet data

 - Be transparent with which ones you do and don’t support